Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The Circularity Gap Report 2026 succeeds in translating a problem that traditionally belonged to the environmental sphere into a language that economists and corporate boards also understand.
 The cost of the linear economy is not only ecological; it is economic, measurable, and to a large extent avoidable.

 For any company that wants to be on the right side of that equation, the first step is gaining real visibility into its own impact.
 Without reliable and centralized data, environmental management remains a manual, fragmented, and difficult-to-scale task.
-What happens next depends largely on whether that information begins to be used to make different decisions.
+A good place to start is measuring and reducing the organization’s carbon footprint, because what happens next depends largely on whether that information begins to be used to make different decisions.

 Andrés Cester